-REDSTONE ARSENAL, Ala. -- Fifty-two years ago, the U.S. entered a war that continues to reverberate through society, and in the lives of the veterans who survived it.
+REDSTONE ARSENAL, Ala. -- More than 52 years ago, the U.S. entered a war that continues to reverberate through society, and in the lives of the veterans who survived it.

 Two of those veterans – Burnie Coats and David Lewis – were recognized April 28 in an emotional Vietnam Veterans Commemoration program hosted by Army Materiel Command at its Redstone Arsenal headquarters.

 AMC is a commemorative partner of the U.S. Vietnam War Commemoration program, which honors all U.S. veterans who served on active duty between Nov.
 1, 1955, and May 15, 1975, regardless of whether they served in-country, in-theater or stationed elsewhere during the Vietnam War period.
 The national commemoration honors the 50th anniversary of the Vietnam War through various community events recognizing Vietnam veterans and their families.
 Currently, there are more than 6 million Vietnam veterans.